Quadratically Enriched Tropical Intersections: Enriched tropical intersection multiplicities

-We do an analog of the precedent section in higher dimensions.
-In this section we define the \emph{enriched intersection multiplicity} $\mult_p(V_1,\dots,V_n)$ of $n$ tropical hypersurfaces in $\R^n$ at an intersection point $p$ in terms of their defining polynomials.
+In this section we define the \emph{enriched intersection multiplicity} $\mult_p(\tV_1,\dots,\tV_n)$ of $n$ tropical hypersurfaces in $\R^n$ at an intersection point $p$ in terms of their defining polynomials.
 We prove that it can be computed by a purely combinatorial formula.